herbdool/paragraphs_aplenty/README.md

 # Paragraphs Aplenty

-This module, when enabled, installs several Paragraph types:

-* Hero with callout
-* Graphic list of media blocks
-* Cards
-* Grid / row of columns with ability to stretch a block.
-* Accordions
-* Heading with anchor
-* Image
+Provides several useful Paragraph types, including accordions, Hero blocks, cards, grids of columns, headings with optional anchors, media blocks, image, and simple text paragraph.

 After installation, feel free to alter the Paragraph types by adding fields, and altering fields.
 You can also customize templates by copying them from the